Hari10081999/TvSeriesApp/README.md

 - Offline Capability
 - Search Option
 - Refresh Option
+- Shimmer Loader for Views

 ## Getting Started
 1. Clone the repository: `git clone https://github.com/Hari10081999/TvSeriesApp.git`
 2. Build and run the project using your preferred IDE.
+3. If Sometimes need to connect VPN for API Responses.